 After close to 18 months without live music and events, The Wathen Hall at St Paul’s School in Barnes will once again hold an afternoon of music – hosted by Amber patron Derek Paravicini – on Sunday September 26 to showcase some of the Trust’s most talented, visually impaired beneficiaries.

-Last year’s 25th anniversary extravaganza was forced online due to the pandemic and for many of this year’s young stars it is the first time they will have performed live in close to two years.
+Last year’s 25th anniversary extravaganza was forced online due to the pandemic.
+For many of this year’s young stars it is the first time they will have performed live in close to two years.
+Angela is overseeing the first annual concert since her appointment in July – having previously been the Trust’s Music Operations Manager.

 Highlights on the bill include performances from Hampton’s Eleanor Stollery, who twice starred as Tiny Tim in A Christmas Carol at the Old Vic; Young Voice UK 2020 contestant Lydia Beech from Worcester; and, Somerset’s Rotary Young Citizen Award 2021 winning violinist Poppy McGhee, plus many more.